-Have an island getaway with Oahu for kids in mind.
+Have a family island getaway with Oahu for kids in mind.
 Trust me…you’ll have fun too!
 With so many fun activities for kids on Oahu, we’ve created a short list of Oahu attractions that are better suited for the keikis…that’s Hawaiian for kids.
 Consider some good activates for kids on Oahu including the Polynesian Cultural Center, The Discover Museum, Pearl Harbor, Honolulu Zoo, Waikiki Aquarium, friendly Oahu beaches, and much more...

-Oahu is pretty much a playground for all, but some of the island children engaging activities, Oahu beaches, easy hikes, and fun Honolulu museums are better suited for kids than others.
-Visit beaches with calmer waters, museums that have devoted kid zones, activates that engage kids well, and great waterfall that’s fairly easy to get to.
+Oahu is pretty much a playground for all, but some of the island children engaging activities, Oahu beaches, easy hikes, and fun Honolulu museums are better suited for Oahu activities for kids than others.
+Visit beaches with calmer waters, museums that have devoted kid zones, activates that engage kids well, great hikes and great waterfall that’s fairly easy to get to.
 We also have a great list of kid friendly Oahu restaurants to choose from.

 I don’t have to sell you on Oahu Beaches being the #1 choice of activities for kids on Oahu, but some beaches are much friendlier to the little ones than others, including Waikiki’s Kuhio Beach with its protective sea walls, or San Souci Beach that has calmer waters from the protective reef.

 Ala Moana Beach is pretty calm and has a neat half-moon beach section called Magic Island.

 Ko’olina Lagoons features 4 beautiful man-made half-moon beaches that usually provide calm swimming conditions.

 Speaking of playgrounds, the North Shore has plenty of activities for kids on Oahu to explore.
-Pay a visit to Waimea Valley that is filled with ongoing Hawaiian culture activities, and a stunning waterfall that you can take a small hike to and swim in with provided life jackets.
+Pay a visit to Waimea Valley that is filled with ongoing Hawaiian culture activities for kids, and an impressive 45 foot waterfall that you can take a small hike to and swim in with provided life jackets.

 A rite of passage for some of the older kids is climbing a famous rock that sits in Waimea Bay and taking a 30 ft plunge back into the water.
 And while we can't recommend this, it is with no doubt that kids and kids at heart find themselves climbing to take the plunge in summer months when the water is much calmer.